wavefrontHQ/observability-for-kubernetes/README.md

 ## Bring Your Own Logs Shipper

-The operator deploys a data export component (wavefront-proxy) which can recieve log data and relay it to wavefront.
+The operator deploys a data export component (wavefront-proxy) which can recieve log data and relay it to Operations for Applications.
 You will need to configure your logs shipper to send logs to the data export component (wavefront-proxy) deployed by the operator.

-Here is a Wavefront Custom Resource [example config](deploy/scenarios/wavefront-bring-your-own-logs-shipper.yaml) for this scenario.
+Here is a `Wavefront` Custom Resource [example config](deploy/scenarios/wavefront-bring-your-own-logs-shipper.yaml) for this scenario.

 In order to make the best use of your logging solution on kubernetes, we recommend having the below kubernetes log attributes